<< RETURN TO ABOUT US PAGE

 H) Apply for, receive any moneys by way of grant or gift whether public or private source and use such funds in any manner to advance the purposes set forth above.

 SECTION 2.
 Non-Profit Provisions

 No part of the net earnings of the corporation shall inure to the benefit of, or be distributable to its members, Trustees, officers, or other private persons, except that the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Section 1 hereof.
 No part of the activities of the corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the corporation shall not participate in or intervene in any political campaign on behalf of any candidate for public office.
-Notwithstanding any other provision of these articles, the corporation shall not carry on any other activities not permitted to be carried on by a) a corporation exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code of 1954 or the corresponding provision of any future United States Internal Revenue Law, or b) by a corporation, contributions to which are deductible under section 170(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law).
+Notwithstanding any other provision of these articles, the corporation shall not carry on any other activities not permitted to be carried on by a) a corporation exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code of 1986, as amended, or the corresponding provision of any future United States Internal Revenue Law, or b) by a corporation, contributions to which are deductible under section 170(c)(3) of the Internal Revenue Code of 1986, as amended (or the corresponding provision of any future United States Internal Revenue Law).

 SECTION 3.
 Dissolution of Corporation

 |#ARTICLE III.
-FINANCIAL MATTERS|
+FINANCIAL MATTERS

 SECTION 1.
 Regular Support